 A Wider Lens on Workplace Law…

-The firm celebrated its 70th anniversary in 2016.
-As we look toward the future, we are poised to continue our focus on “top down diversity” and maintain our commitment to providing forward-thinking counsel combined with good old-fashioned client service.
+As we look toward the future, we are poised to continue our focus on “top-down diversity” and maintain our commitment to providing forward-thinking counsel combined with good old-fashioned client service.